Clicky

 1. Urinary Tract Infection

 UTIs are relatively common in our four-legged friends.
-As much as 14% of the doggy population could develop a UTI at some point in their life.
+As much as 14% of the doggy population could develop a UTI at some point in their life, and it can be caused by various underlying issues.

 A dog with a UTI will often have a foul-smelling urine odor, and they may show discomfort urinating.
 Other symptoms include blood in the urine, a cloudy or unusually dark color, a desire to go potty more often, obsessive licking of the genital region, and possibly a fever.

 Most UTIs can be treated with a course of antibiotics.
-Sometimes your vet will perform further tests, as UTIs can also be a sign of other conditions like bladder stones, or kidney or prostate problems.
+Sometimes your vet will perform further tests, such as bladder ultrasounds or a urine culture, as UTIs can also be a sign of other conditions like bladder stones, or kidney or prostate problems.

 2. Dehydration